-When athletes feel confident, they are more readily able to turn sporting potential into superior performance.
-Conversely, when they feel unsure of themselves, the slightest setback or smallest hurdle can have an inordinate effect on their performance.
+When athletes feel confident, they can more readily turn sporting potential into superior performance.
+Conversely, when they feel unsure of themselves, the slightest setback or minor hurdle can affect their performance.

 What is self-confidence?

 Self-confidence is commonly defined as the sureness of feeling that you are equal to the task at hand.
 This sureness is characterised by absolute belief in ability.
-You may well know someone whose self-belief has this unshakeable quality, whose ego resists even the biggest setbacks.
-In such people, confidence is as resilient as a squash ball: the harder the blow, the quicker they bounce back.
-Nonetheless, although confidence is a desirable characteristic, arrogance - or a sureness of feeling not well founded in one's ability - is undesirable.
-If self-confidence is perhaps the 'guardian angel of sports performers' then arrogance is their nemesis.
+You may know someone whose self-belief has this unshakeable quality, whose ego resists even the most significant setbacks.
+In such people, confidence is as resilient as a squash ball: the more challenging the blow, the quicker they bounce back.
+Nonetheless, although confidence is a desirable characteristic, arrogance - or sureness of feeling not well-founded in one's ability - is undesirable.
+If self-confidence is perhaps the 'guardian angel of sports performers', then arrogance is their nemesis.

 The six sources of self-confidence